 Mangaladevi Temple, dedicated to Goddess Adi Parashakti is in Mangalore, Karnataka.
-The temple has its name after Mangalapura and eventually became famous as Mangalore or Mangaluru.
+The has its name after Mangalapura and eventually became famous as Mangalore or Mangaluru.
 People believe that worshiping Goddess Mangaladevi will grant you success and prosperity in any new ventures and will protect one against evil influences.